inkle/ink/Documentation/ink_JSON_runtime_format.md

 ## Top level

 At the top level of the JSON file are two properties. `inkVersion` is an integer that denotes the format version, and `root`, which is the outer-most Container for the entire story.
-Additionally, there may also be a `listDefs` property, which contains the definitions of any `list`s used in the story.
+Additionally, there may also be a `listDefs` property, which contains the definitions of any lists used in the story.

 ```json
 {